 Equal Employment Opportunity

 Various laws prohibit Vermont JobLink from accepting discriminatory job postings.
-Employers must provide equal employment opportunities to applicants without regard to race, color, religion, gender, age, national origin, or disabilities in compliance with federal and state laws including:
+Employers must provide equal employment opportunities to applicants without regard to race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, crime victim status, or age or against a qualified individual with a disability in compliance with federal and state laws including:

 The U.S. Department of Labor enforces Title VI of the Civil Rights Act of 1964 as it applies to public workforce system programs or activities receiving federal financial assistance, as well as the non-discrimination provisions of the Workforce Innovation and Opportunity and Wagner-Peyser Acts, which fund the public workforce system.
 Title VI and its implementing regulations prohibit any program or activity receiving federal financial assistance from excluding from participation in, or denying the benefits of the program, or otherwise subjecting anyone to discrimination on the bases of race, color, national origin, disability, age, sex, and religion.